rls-moe/secl/README.md

 World"
 ```

 The special values `randstr` and `randstr32` to `randstr256` allow the usage of random strings in the config.
-This can be useful for security purposes.
+This can be useful for security purposes like HMAC keys.

 ### Comments